janpetzold/az305-learning/README.md

 Azure virtual network (VNet) allows you to create multiple isolated virtual networks.
 When you set up a virtual network, you define a private IP address space by using either public or private IP address ranges.
 The IP range only exists within the virtual network and isn't internet routable.
 For name resolution, you can use the name resolution service that's built into Azure.
 You also can configure the virtual network to use either an internal or an external DNS server.
 You can link virtual networks together by using virtual network peering.
 Peering allows two virtual networks to connect directly to each other.
 Network traffic between peered networks is private, and travels on the Microsoft backbone network, never entering the public internet.
 User-defined routes (UDR) allow you to control the routing tables between subnets within a virtual network or between virtual networks.
 This allows for greater control over network traffic flow.
 UDRs allow you to overwrite Azure default routes and route e.g. outbound traffic to a custom solution.

 A virtual network can't span multiple regions.
+Virtual networks can span resource groups but not subscriptions.

 Applications can of course be grouped into separate virtual networks and connect via peering.

 By default, Azure routes traffic between